jasonwmiller/gohooks/README.md

 [![Issues](https://img.shields.io/github/issues/averageflow/gohooks)](#)

 GoHooks make it easy to send and consume secured web-hooks from a Go application.
 A SHA-256 signature is created with the sent data plus an encryption salt and serves to validate on receiving, effectively making your applications only accept communication from a trusted party.

-## Documentation

-This package's documentation can be found at [pkg.go.dev](https://pkg.go.dev/github.com/averageflow/gohooks/gohooks).

 ## Installation